 The Clio E-TECH is the most recent addition to the hybrid hatchback club, but unlike its Captur SUV sibling, it’s not a plug-in hybrid.
 Instead, Renault has introduced a clever system that consists of a 1.6-litre petrol engine, two electric motors and a 1.2kWh battery; power makes its way to the road through a Formula 1-inspired automatic gearbox.
 We’ve only driven a prototype so far, but we were impressed: it’s good at shuffling between power sources and should prove economical once the official figures come in.
 It handles well, too: the Clio has lost none of the talent on display in the non-electrified versions.
-Sales start in summer 2020 and we reckon the Clio hybrid could be one to watch.
-Read our prototype review here.
+Read our full review here.

 Lexus CT 200h

 Lexus is known for build quality, and it shows in the CT 200h, with a solid interior and good reliability.
 The 1.8-litre hybrid petrol engine returns 67.3mpg, which translates to a 0-62mph time of 10.3 seconds and a top speed of 112mph.
 Meanwhile, 375 litres of boot space is more than enough for trips to the supermarket or a weekend away.